qshuai/btctracker/README.md

 ```
 run
 ```
+cd ./WatchBitcoinAddress
-//if you have install bee tool bee run
+//if you have installed bee tool bee run

 //optional scheme